Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Introduction

+Despite these advancements, most existing designs fall short in simultaneously providing post-deployment dexterity and scalable modularity.
+Continuum systems often face challenges in precise control and complex actuation schemes, while foldable systems typically lack adaptability once deployed.
+Moreover, few platforms successfully integrate multi-directional bending with structural transformability in a single unified architecture—an integration that could significantly enhance the versatility and functional performance of robotic manipulators operating in dynamic and unstructured environments.

-To address this need, this paper introduces the Prismatic-Bending Transformable (PBT) Joint, a novel mechanism that combines multi-directional bending flexibility with foldability inspired by the scissors mechanism.
-Each PBT Joint provides three degrees of freedom—bending, rotation, and elongation/contraction—with transformable prismatic and bending modes.
-This design enables the assembly of modular and foldable robotic manipulators that are highly adaptable to unstructured environments and diverse task requirements.
-Details of the design, modeling, and experimental validation of the Prismatic-Bending Transformable (PBT) Joint are discussed, showcasing its ability to integrate seamlessly into robotic arms while significantly enhancing their dexterity, manipulability, and obstacle avoidance.
-Through quantitative analysis of its dexterity and manipulability, the PBT Joint integrated manipulator demonstrates superior performance in adapting to diverse tasks and complex environments.
-Serving as a single standardized SKU, the PBT Joint enables the construction of complete manipulators without requiring additional customized components.
-It also functions as a modular extension for existing robotic systems, such as a PBT wrist module, further broadening its applicability.
-To meet various application requirements, three sizes of PBT Joints—large, medium, and small—have been developed and tested in different robotic configurations.
-These implementations underscore the joint’s adaptability, reconfigurability, and effectiveness, positioning it as a promising solution for general-purpose robotic tasks and dynamic, human-centered applications.
+To bridge this gap, we propose the Prismatic-Bending Transformable (PBT) Joint—a novel, scissor-inspired mechanism that combines the multi-directional flexibility and foldability.
+The joint supports bending, rotational, and prismatic motions, enabling smooth transitions between prismatic and bending configurations.
+This architecture facilitates compact, reconfigurable manipulators that expand into highly dexterous structures when deployed.
+We present the joint’s design, along with its kinematic and dynamic modeling, and validate its performance through experimental evaluation.
+Quantitative analysis and comparisons demonstrates improvements in dexterity, manipulability, and workspace reach.
+Designed as a standardized SKU, the PBT Joint enables scalable manipulator construction without the need for custom components, and it can also function as a modular extension, such as a reconfigurable wrist.
+We developed and tested three joint sizes—large, medium, and small—across multiple configurations, confirming the joint’s scalability, versatility, and effectiveness for general-purpose manipulation in dynamic, human-centered environments.

-The contributions of this work are summarized in three parts: \begin{itemize} \item Novel Joint Design: Development of the Prismatic-Bending Transformable (PBT) Joint, a modular unit integrating multi-directional bending, rotation, and elongation/contraction with a 3D direction maintenance mechanism, offering adaptable dexterity and task-specific customization.
+The contributions of this work are summarized in three parts: \begin{itemize} \item Development of the Prismatic-Bending Transformable (PBT) Joint, a modular unit integrating multi-directional bending, rotation, and elongation/contraction with a 3D direction maintenance mechanism, offering adaptable dexterity and task-specific customization.